mikhailknyazev/automation-samples/README.md

 ## Step 1.3.
 Configure AWS Credentials

-Goto AWS Console – > IAM -> Users -> Add User and select "Programmatic access" Grant the user the AdministratorAccess role.
+Go to "AWS Console" –> "IAM" -> "Users" -> "Add User" and select "Programmatic access".
+Grant the user the `AdministratorAccess` role.
-Important: Copy the "Access key ID" and "Secret access key" as we need this in next steps.
+>Important: Copy the "Access key ID" and "Secret access key" as we need this in next steps.

 On your computer, add the new AWS Credentials as follows.
 If you have already configured other credentials, then add this as new profile -- `[automation-samples]` in the example below.
-Add your two values:
+Add your two values there correspondingly:
 * "Access key ID"
 * "Secret access key"

-there correspondingly.

 The file now can look as follows:

-$ cat ~/.aws/credentials
+`$ cat ~/.aws/credentials`
 ```
 [default]
 aws_access_key_id=BUIA5WGDUFEXAMPLEKoP